KnoxKnot/KnoxKnot.github.io/content/writings/2023-04-26/HTB Encoding | Linux - Medium.md

 php > exit
 ```

-The program on line 25  failed to used the already instantiated domain variable i.e `$domain` and instead used the initially passed `$url` variable in the curl_setopt and since the [curl_exec](https://www.php.net/manual/en/function.curl-exec) implicitly accepts a schemeless url argument the operation successfully executes.
+The program on line 25  failed to use the already instantiated domain variable i.e. `$domain` and instead used the initially passed `$url` variable in the curl_setopt and since the [curl_exec](https://www.php.net/manual/en/function.curl-exec) implicitly accepts a schemeless url argument, the operation successfully executes.
 The simplest fix would be to pass the value of `$domain`.
 ```php
 17	function get_url_content($url)
 18	{